About the Port Authority

-What is a Regional Port Authority?
+What is the Port Authority?

 As the name implies, the Port Authority concept began in cities along the ocean and major inland rivers and lakes.
 Port Authorities provide quasi-governmental services with the ability to move at a much faster pace than government in providing the necessary support to develop and retain businesses.
 The Montana legislature recognized this by passing laws to support and fund activities of a port authority.